jaymcgrath/housing-17/README.md

 ### Requirements

+If you are using a recent Mac, Windows 10 Professional, or Linux, you only need
+Docker:

 * [Docker](https://www.docker.com/products/overview)

-Unless you have a recent Mac, Windows 10 Professional, or Linux, you'll have to use Docker Toolbox, which is temperamental and not covered here.
-As a workaround, you can run Docker in a Vagrant box using these tools:
+If you are not using a recent Mac, Windows 10 Professional, or Linux, you'll have need to use either Docker Toolbox, which is temperamental and not covered, or run Docker in a Vagrant box, provided here:

 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads)